Woman attacked at B.C. university campus remembered as kind, helpful

 Hundreds of people gathered at the university campus last week to honour the young woman.

-Amarjit Lalli, president of the Okanagan Sikh Temple and Cultural Society in Kelowna, said a prayer service will be held for her on Monday, and a Punjabi-speaking grief counsellor will be available Thursday on Zoom.
+Amarjit Lalli, president of the Okanagan Sikh Temple and Cultural Society in Kelowna, said a prayer service was to be held for her on Monday, and a Punjabi-speaking grief counsellor will be available Thursday on Zoom.

 "It's basically to give people tools on how to deal with grief, how to deal with tragedy," he said.